lakshikaa/German-Wizard/family.md

 <h2> Vocabulary</h2>
-<p> Below, find the table with useful vocabulary centered around the topic, hobbies.
+<p> Below, find the table with useful vocabulary centered around the topic, family.
 It will be in german followed by the english translation. </p>
 <p>

 <html>